-With the gradual trend of State Laws decriminalizing the use of Marijuana, many Americans may believe that such use would not have any legal consequences.
-However, if you are a permanent resident, the use of controlled substance such as marijuana could have negative immigration implications, even if legal in the state where the marijuana was used.
+With the gradual trend of State Laws decriminalizing the use of Marijuana, many Americans believe that such use would not have any legal consequences.
+However, if you are a permanent resident and considering , the use of controlled substance such as marijuana could have negative immigration implications, even if legal in the state where the marijuana was used.

-On April 19, 2019, the USCIS issued a Policy Guidance that the use of Marijuana is a disqualifying factor in Citizenship Applications, regardless of whether it is legal within the State.
-The use of controlled substance such as marijuana or pot is a violation of Federal Law.
-Since Immigration law is governed by the Federal law, the USCIS can deny marijuana related naturalization applicants if there is a violation of Federal Controlled Substance Law such as the use of marijuana, even if legal in the state of use.
+On April 19, 2019, the USCIS issued a Policy Guidance that the use of Marijuana is a disqualifying factor in citizenship applications, regardless of whether it is legal within the State.
+The use of controlled substance such as marijuana or pot is a violation of federal law.
+Since Immigration law is governed by the federal law, the USCIS can deny marijuana related naturalization applicants if there is a violation of federal controlled substance law such as the use of marijuana, even if it is legal in the state of use.
 The basis is for lack of good moral character, which is a requirement for naturalization.